 CoRE programs and teams demonstrate leadership to service resource sector talent requirements, while simultaneously advocating for a fairer, more diverse and equitable system.

-Founded on developing, nurturing and promoting home-grown talent to facilitate the employment needs of our resources sector - development of CoRE has been a 13-year journey, based on the simple premise that education, industry, community, and government should connect to work collaboratively and provide more meaningful, relevant education pathways to students.
+Founded on developing, nurturing and promoting home-grown talent to facilitate the employment needs of our resources sector - development of CoRE has been an almost 20-year journey, based on the simple premise that education, industry, community, and government should connect to work collaboratively and provide more meaningful, relevant education pathways to students.

 Meet our Founders, Board and Management team here.

 Kent Street Senior High School in Perth is the lighthouse school for the CoRE Program, and at the school Years 7 to 10 are invited to apply for CoRE.